All About German Shepherd Dog Breed | Training | Puppy | Food | Care |

 After that, you should always keep an eye on your dog to make sure they’re not overdoing it.
 Any limping or favoring a part of their body could be a sign that they’re in pain.
 If that’s the case, they’ll need to take it easy and maybe even be treated with ice for a little while to keep them comfortable.

-Special challenges with grooming and shedding with a dwarf german shepherd dog
+Special challenges with grooming and shedding with a dwarf German Shepherd dog

 German Shepherds with Pituitary Dwarfism keep their puppy coat longer than other dogs.
 But within their first year, it will begin to fall out, and the dog will become bald except for their head and lower legs.
 Their skin can turn dark and scaly, as well.